ashokkumarjuly/node-geo-location-api/README.md

 -   Node.js - version 16x
 -   TypeScript - version 4x
 -   NPM - version 8x
--   MySQL 8x / Mongo DB [setup on local or use via Docker by referring steps on the below line]
+-   Mongo DB [setup on local or use via Docker by referring steps on the below line]

 #### Docker for local development: